 - Group Publishers: Available to the publishers who have paid a one-time developer fee.

-Once you have made up your mind, let’s get started with the steps to publish your app.
+Once you have decided, let’s start with the steps to publish your app.
 First, create a ZIP file of your app package that has the 128.png and the manifest.json file.

 Next up, you will have to register yourself as a Chrome Web Store Developer.
-Head over to this site and proceed with the on-screen instructions to register yourself as a Chrome Web Store developer.
+Head to this site and proceed with the on-screen instructions to register as a Chrome Web Store developer.

 Once your account is created, go to the Chrome Developer Dashboard and sign in with your credentials.
 Click on Add New Item > Choose File and navigate to your app’s ZIP file; select and hit the button.